 - 1. Establish a connection (not a link) to the DUT - 2.
-Use the Traffic Generator to send a series of FLPs- first some with the Acknowledge bit not set (enough to put the DUT into the Acknowledge Detect state- refer to results of test #6.28) followed by 3 with the Acknowledge bit set to logic one and bit D10 holding the opposite value as the initial 4 FLPs - 3.
+Use the Traffic Generator to send a series of FLPs- first some with the Acknowledge bit not set (enough to put the DUT into the Acknowledge Detect state- refer to results of test #6.28) followed by 3 with the Acknowledge bit set to logic one and different advertised abilities than the initial FLPs - 3.
 Monitor the transmit line coming from the DUT

-• The DUT should cease transmitting FLPs immediately once the inconsistent FLPs are received
+· The DUT should cease transmitting FLPs once the inconsistent FLPs are received